 Combining both the platform and resources with which they had been entrusted, Mary Beth and Steven Curtis Chapman began raising awareness about the global orphan crisis and helping families with the heart to adopt children but without the means to do so.

-From this simple calling, Show Hope was formalized as a 501c3 nonprofit in February 2003 with a mission to care for orphans by engaging the church and helping children come home to families by reducing the barriers to adoption.
+From this simple calling, Show Hope was formalized as a 501c3 nonprofit in February 2003 with a mission to care for orphans by engaging the church and reducing the barriers to adoption.

 Through additional opportunities like Show Hope’s Fundraisers and Sponsorship programs, Show Hope is able to offer easy and effective ways for people to make a difference in the life of a waiting child.
 Additionally, through their global training curriculum, Show Hope offers various short-term trips to China and Haiti, equipping individuals to better understand God’s heart for orphans and grow to holistically care for waiting children in practical ways.